bornexplorer/OnlineIndicator/README.md

 Then open the app normally.

 > 💡 **Why does this happen?**
 > Apple requires a $99/year developer certificate to "notarise" apps.
 Online Indicator is free and independent, so it skips that.
-The warning is Apple's way of flagging uncertified apps — not a sign that anything is wrong.
+The warning is Apple's way of flagging uncertified apps, not a sign that anything is wrong.

 <br>